-1214142 COLLEGE PREP ELAR 1 12 See Sequence of Courses
+1214142 COLLEGE PREP ELAR 1

 College Preparatory English Language Arts is a full credit course designed to be a full-year course that prepares students for success in entry-level college courses and/or success on the Texas Success Initiative (TSI) Assessment.
 College Preparatory English Language Arts is a rigorous course that provides foundation work in the areas of reading and writing for the student who intends to advance to college-level work.
 This course content includes three required assignments to develop and apply reading and writing skills deemed essential for potential college students.